 Liz: Yeah.
 I mean I can think of some things in the UK.
 There was this lovely project with [Archie].
 It was around the [8:40] by the Forestry Commission.
 So, it’s a public body that supports our forests in the UK.
 And they did this beautiful augmented reality project for families around forests.

 Liz: They’re all [8:50 markers] and there would be so many other things.
 But there was something I read about recently.
 This is a virtual reality piece in Wellington, New Zealand.
 The municipality commissioned a virtual project around Wellington.

 So, all the immersive tech can be used in so many different ways and so many different platforms.
 Hospital is another place.
 Obviously, in some countries, they’re private or we have private practice everywhere.
-But in public hospitals, there was something I read in the States, pain control.
-There are companies making content for various sides content to be used in treating people for pain or cognitive behavioral therapies.
+But in public hospitals, there was something I read in the States [9:25 inaudible] pain control.
+[9:28 inaudible] is making content for various sides content to be used in treating people for pain or cognitive behavioral therapies.